kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 Core Spotlight provides APIs for this too — including providing the ability to continue indexing where you left off, should the process get interrupted.

 You can't use the `defaultSearchableIndex` for batch indexing; you need to create your own `CSSearchableIndex` instance.
-You must also ensure that operations on the index happen on a single thread, as concurrent access of an index is not supported.

-[TODO: Should there be a note here about the fact that the default index _is_ threadsafe? _I think - can't find the reference for that now_]

 The conceptual approach to using the batch API is as follows: